Italia close to it shed in Ny-Ålesund (Kings Bay), Spitsbergen Island. Nobile’s N-Class airships had a lovely if dumpy shape.

 Gorgeous time-lapse photo collage of the F-100D Zero-Length Launch. twenty-six photo strips combined to show the most critical part of launch process through rocket jettison.

-The coolest “Hun” dedicated to this blog’s first hundred followers, and the thing has just started.
+The coolest “Hun” dedicated to this blog’s 100 followers, and the thing has just started.
 GRACIAS/THANKS.

 After Westland realized that the Air Ministry 1924 ideas of light powered aircraft were a failure, the company decided to equip its promising Widgeon with more substantial muscle.
 The result was a very decent, but expensive aircraft, incapable to compete with the Moths, Avians, etc. Just twenty-six of them were ever built.